vega/altair_ally/_sources/intro.md

 # Altair Ally

+*This package is in early development and its API might change.*

 Altair Ally is an companion package to Altair, which provides a few shortcuts to create common plots for exploratory data analysis (EDA),